succinctlabs/sp1-project-template/README.md

 ## Running the Project

-There are three main ways to run this project: execute the program, generate a core proof, and generate an EVM-compatible Groth16 proof.
+There are three main ways to run this project: execute the program, generate a core proof, and generate a Groth16 or PLONK proof.

 ### Build the Program